Onto-Med/gfo-light/docs/README.md

 Situations are combinations of attributives that belong together in the context of the use case under consideration.
 Situations represent static knowledge.

-We distinguish between continuous situations and situation aggregates.
+We distinguish between cohesive situations and situation aggregates.
-**Continuous situations** (e.g., a phase of increased temperature) are temporally connected, while **situation aggregates** (e.g., all phases of increased temperature in the course of an illness) consist (*hasMember*) of further contextually related but not temporally connected situations.
+A **cohesive situation** (e.g., a phase of increased temperature) is causally and temporally connected, while a **situation aggregate** (e.g., all phases of increased temperature in the course of an illness) consists (*hasMember*) of other contextually but not necessarily temporally interconnected situations.

 A situation can exist at a certain point in time or during a certain period of time and can be part or result of a process or another situation (e.g., a goal situation as a result of an attack in a football match).
 Situations can lead to (*leadsTo*, *resultsFrom*) or cause (*causes*, *causedBy*) further situations and processes.